tam1m/docker-attd/README.md

 # Script Information
 * Script will automatically run when enabled, if disabled, you will need to manually execute with the following command:
-  * From Host CLI: `docker exec -it amtd /bin/bash -c 'bash /config/scripts/download.bash'`
+  * From Host CLI: `docker exec -it attd /bin/bash -c 'bash /config/scripts/download.bash'`
   * From Docker CLI: `bash /config/scripts/download.bash`

 ## Directories: